Legal Advice for Income Tax — 74 results

 Yes.
 Under U.S. Bankruptcy Code section 521, after the voluntary... more

 Written by attorney Frederick Walker, about 1 year ago.

 There is a common misconception that income taxes are never dischargeable in bankruptcy.
 In fact, you can discharge your back federal, state, and local income taxes in Chapter 7, Chapter 13,... more

-Written by attorney Robert Adams, about 1 year ago.
+Written by attorney Robert Adams, over 1 year ago.

 Contrary to popular belief Personal Income Taxes frequently can be discharged in Bankruptcy, including both Chapter 7 and Chapter 13.
 Certain qualifications are listed below:

 SOME BASIC... more

-Written by attorney Dustin Wetton, about 4 years ago.
+Written by attorney Dustin Wetton, over 4 years ago.